barryclark/jekyll-now/_drafts/orchard-results.md

 | Pick Fullest  | Player picks consecutively from the fullest tree(s).                                               |

 I [wrote a simulation](https://github.com/geo-ant/orchard) to test the strategies.
-I made a very simplifying assumptions to get to the purest results: All players play the same strategy consistently for the whole duration of the game.
+I made a simplifying assumption to get to the most basic results: All players play the same strategy consistently for the whole duration of the game.
 The last thing a kid does is play consistent, but I am interested in seeing how the strategies compare concerning their chance of winning.

-# Results
+## Results
 For a simulated number of $$N=10^7$$ games, the results are as follows.
 Since the result is binary win/loss, I just need to give the number of wins:

 | Strategy      | Number of Wins $$N_W$$ | Win Ratio    |